Flights from Indonesia

 There are 3 airports in Indonesia directly connected to only one airport in Hong Kong: Hong Kong Airport.
 Altogether, there are 3 direct routes to Hong Kong, operated by 4 airlines, low-cost carriers do not operate here.

-Consider a stopover to access more travel options; 18 airports in Indonesia offer flights to 3 more destinations in South Korea that require only 1 stop:
+Consider a stopover to access more travel options; 17 airports in Indonesia offer flights to 5 more destinations in United Arab Emirates that require only 1 stop:

 Flights to Japan from Indonesia